 Explanation:

-In this example, we create a priority_queue of characters that contains five elements (c, d, a, b, e).
-As the size function returns the total number of elements present in the container, the output is 5, which is the total size of stored elements.
+In this instance, we are initializing a priority_queue with characters comprising of five elements (c, d, a, b, e).
+The size method is employed to determine the total count of elements within the container, resulting in an output of 5, representing the overall size of the stored elements.

 C++ Example to calculate the sum of elements using priority_queue::size Function